The Best Fast Food Breakfast Sandwiches

 There are actually a variety of options at Chick Fil A for breakfast.
 You can try the breakfast muffin, a grilled chicken with egg, or the mini-sandwiches.

-The small sandwiches are really nothing more than their nuggets placed on these small sweet buns that taste a little bit like Hawain rolls.
+The small sandwiches are really nothing more than their nuggets placed on these small sweet buns that taste a little bit like Hawaiian rolls.

 You are given four in a sample for the breakfast option I chose.
 They are plain with no cheese or egg, but you can request a sauce on the side if you wish.

-Four small pieces of chicken doesn't sound like much—but it is satisfying and if you can appreciate things in moderation, make a good morning meal.
+Four small pieces of chicken doesn't sound like much—but it is satisfying and if you can appreciate things in moderation, it makes a good morning meal.

 As far as value is concerned, it is pricey, but then again so are most things these days.
-I don't know if it is me, and because I am getting older, but the cost of a meal out today seems to have doubled in the past five or ten years.
+I don't know if it is me or because I am getting older, but the cost of a meal out today seems to have doubled in the past five or ten years.
 For the younger readers out there, the costs may seem normal and even appropriate.